-Kansas operated a franchise tax system until 2011 that applied to businesses with Kansas-attributable net worth of $1 million or more.
+Kansas operated a franchise tax system until 2011 that applied to businesses with a Kansas-attributable net worth of $1 million or more.
 Unlike income taxes that focus on profits, this tax examines capital stock, surplus, and retained earnings allocated to Kansas.

-Kansas lawmakers abolished the franchise tax for all periods beginning after December 31, 2010, as they determined that its administrative burden outweighed the revenue benefits.
 Today, no Kansas entity owes or files anything related to franchise tax, as it has been completely eliminated from the state's business tax structure.

 Sales and use tax applies to goods and certain services, requiring careful tracking of taxable transactions and exemptions.
 Payroll taxes add another layer, covering both state withholding and unemployment insurance contributions.
 Property taxes take a bite, too, based on commercial real estate and personal property values.

-In addition, your main state deadline is now the Secretary of State's Information Report, filed every two years and due April 15th of your scheduled year (based on when you formed).
 File it online, pay the fee, and you maintain good standing.
-Miss it and late fees stack up quickly, followed by potential administrative dissolution.
+Miss it, and late fees stack up quickly, followed by potential administrative dissolution.

 Is Kansas franchise tax still in effect?